sushmaakoju/research-experience/faqs.md

 This is one of the many reasons I volunteer for consent-based communication.
 No matter how advanced we may be in terms of technology and AI, we always have to deal with IPV, because it is a pattern many are not even aware of.

 **"We have become a generation of peeping ...
 What people ought to do is get outside their own house and look in for a change.
-Readers Digest, April 1939." — quote from Rear Window movie, 1954, which seems to only become more relevant by every year.**
+Readers Digest, April 1939." — quote from "Rear Window" movie, 1954, which seems to only become more relevant by every year like Moore's law.**

 ### Q: Do you maintain boundaries between personal and professional relationships in academic settings? <br>
 A: Yes, I maintain strict boundaries between my personal and professional life.
 I am in a committed relationship and do not engage in romantic relationships within academic or professional environments.